NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

    ```
    #!/bin/bash
-   # Install pre-commit if not already installed, optional based on your setup
+   # Install pre-commit if not already installed; optional based on your setup
    pip install pre-commit

    # Run pre-commit hooks